andyrobinson/ard-nav/README.md

 - becalmed (ensure preservation of battery)
 - in a storm (ditto)

-## Crash Notes
-- nav.ino - Currently fails before the first log - creates the file, but it's empty
-- servoSD works completely.
-- Add SDLogger to servoSD - still works!!
-- Add all libs and initialisation to SDLogger

 ## Done (for reference)

 - Logging now includes memory